Ubiquinone-dot/the-tensor-collective/site/content/posts/template.md

 date: 2023-11-16:30:03+00:00
 author: ["Jasper Butcher"]
 searchHidden: true

-draft: true
+weight: 9999  # will be the last to be featured

 cover:
     image: imgs/man.png
     alt: cool
     caption: cool DALLE-3
+TocOpen: false
-TocOpen: true
+ShowToc: true

-tags: []
+tags: ["None", "Template", "ML"]
 categories: ["ML"]

-weight: 9999  # will be the last to be featured
+description: This is the description of the article, declared in the --- area of the MD file used to create it.
+draft: false
 ---

 # Showcase of the various features